- Observation: attitudes of students have changed…

 Question our beliefs

 What do you call a place where when you enter, a gate shuts behind you and you can’t leave until the gate opens again?
-Where your day is divided arbitrarily by others without any consultation with you and these divisions are indicated by bells or sirens, because you can’t even be trusted to be your own timekeepers?
+A place where your day is divided arbitrarily by others without any consultation with you and these divisions are indicated by bells or sirens, because you can’t even be trusted to be your own timekeepers?
 What do you call a place where you can’t speak without permission, can’t eat when you are hungry and must eat when you are told, whether you are hungry or not and where you can’t even go to the toilet without permission?
 What do you call a place where you can’t play when you want but must play when you are told, whether you feel playful or not?
-You have nothing called ‘free time’, where ‘doing’ is everything and reflection is nothing?
+A place where you have nothing called ‘free time’, where ‘doing’ is everything and reflection is nothing?
 What do you call a place where you are segregated not according to interests, or talents, or your friends but by your date of manufacture (age) and are taught whatever the powers that be, think you need to learn, without any consultation with you about whether you want to learn that or not?

 What do you call a place where regimentation is the name of the game, where compliance is the cardinal virtue; only obedience is rewarded; questioning, especially of the system is considered rebellion; and punishment is meted out publicly so that the humiliation overwhelms the pain?
 Finally, what do you call a place where what happens to you is not decided by you; indeed, you have nothing to say in it at all; but it is decided by those who own you and those who own the correction facility?
 No, I am not talking about prisons.
 I am talking about our schools.
-Although everything I said, applies equally well to prisons.
-Our schools are prisons.
+Although everything I said, applies equally well to prisons because our schools are poorly disguised prisons.

 What is amazing is that we actually pay for our children to go there when we have ourselves been through them and should have realized the evil they do to the young impressionable mind.
 But we have been conditioned to accept the dominant narrative and have suffered enough punishment or seen others punished; to have learnt the danger of questioning.
 Finally, ask why we have an august body called the Parent-Teacher Association.
 Have you ever heard of a Parent, Teacher, Student Association?
 I haven’t.
-Ask why not when schools are supposed to be for children, not for teachers or parents?
+Ask why not; when schools are supposed to be for children, not for teachers or parents?
 The only answer is that though jails are for prisoners, it is jailers who decide what happens to them, not prisoners.

 What do you call a system where 97% of the graduates of a professional course are unemployable?
 I don’t think calling it ‘education’ really fits.
 But that is the sad reality of our system.
 The tragedy is that the only people who suffer at the end of it all are the students.
 The college owners make money with the fees they charged which is not refundable if the student can’t get a job.
-Teachers get their salaries whether or not the student learns.
+Teachers get their salaries whether the student learns or not.
 If the student fails to learn, the teacher is not held responsible at all.
-I don’t say that the entire responsibility is of the teacher’s but shouldn’t teachers at least share the responsibility of learning?
-But in our system they don’t.
+I don’t say that the entire responsibility belongs to the teacher, but shouldn’t teachers at least share the responsibility of learning?
+But in our system, they don’t.
 Everyone walks free except the poor student who had no say in what he would be taught or how.
 All he/she did was to choose a subject.
 Everything else happened without his say.
 Yet he/she is the only one who pays a real price.

 Solutions: What we must do to break out of this prison